Terrarum Perc8

 MIDI ROUTING

-Single Channel — All voices respond on one MIDI channel.
+Single Channel — All voices respond from one MIDI channel.

 OUTPUT ROUTING

-Main Output — Which stereo hardware output pair carries the master mix.
+Main Output — Stereo hardware output pair for the master mix.

 END OF MANUAL